tdeekens/flopflip/readme.md

   - The `adapter` will receive `onFlagsStateChange` and `onStatusStateChange` will should be invoked accordingly to notify `react-broadcast` and `react-redux` about flag and status changes
-  - Different adapters allow for different configurations.
-The `@flopflip/launchdarkly-adapter` accepts:
-    - `clientOptions`: additional options to be passed to the underlying SDK
-    - `subscribeToFlagChanges`: defaulting to `true` to disable real-time updates to flags once initially fetched
-    - `throwOnInitializationFailure`: defaulting to `false` to indicate if the adapter just re-throw an error during initialization
-    - `flagsUpdateDelayMs`: defaulting to `0` to debounce the flag update subscription
-    - `flags`: defaulting to `null` to subscribe only to specific flags.
-Helpful when not wanting to subscribe to all flags to utilise LaunchDarkly's automatic flag archiving functionality
 - The `shouldDeferAdapterConfiguration` prop can be used to defer the initial configuration the `adapter`.
 This might be helpful for cases in which you want to wait for e.g. the `key` to be present within your root component and you do